'A river of goodness amid human imperfections'

 The gaze of three Popes

-The Cardinal also presented the Medjugorje phenomenon with the viewpoint of the last three Popes: John Paul II, who, as can be seen in private letters, had shown an "intense wish" to visit that place; Benedict XVI who, as prefect of the then-Congregation for the Doctrine of the Faith in 1985, had expressed a "clear thought" on the separation of the attestation of the possible "supernatural character" of the phenomenon from its spiritual fruits.
+The Cardinal also presented the Medjugorje phenomenon from the viewpoint of the last three Popes: John Paul II, who had shown an “intense wish” to visit the place; Benedict XVI who, as Prefect of the then-Congregation for the Doctrine of the Faith in 1985, had expressed a “clear thought” on the separation of the declaration of the possible “supernatural character” of the phenomenon from its spiritual fruits.

-Finally, Pope Francis, who on his return flight from Fatima in 2017, spoke about the "very good" report of the Ruini Commission, stating that "the central issue" is "the spiritual reality, the pastoral reality, people who go there and undergo conversion, people who meet God, who change their lives...
-There is no magic wand, this spiritual-pastoral reality cannot be denied."
+And lastly, Pope Francis, who during his return flight from Fatima in 2017, had spoken about the “very good” report of the Ruini Commission, stating, “The real core of the Ruini report” is “the spiritual fact, the pastoral fact, the people go there and are converted, the people who meet God, who change their lives”.

-In fact, Pope Francis, the Cardinal revealed, reiterated in a recent meeting that the Nihil Obstat is "absolutely sufficient" and that "there is no need to go further with a declaration on the supernatural nature."
+In fact, Pope Francis, the Cardinal said, reiterated in a recent meeting that the nihil obstat is absolutely sufficient and that there is no need to go further with a declaration on the supernatural nature.
+In other words, he continued, it is sufficient “to say to the faithful: you can pray there, pilgrimages can be made, and these messages can be read without danger”.

 Messages of the ‘Gospa'

-On the subject of the messages of the ‘Gospa’, the Cardinal Prefect explained that most of them have "beautiful content" that can "encourage" conversion; many express words that are closer to the language of the people; some contain instead "phrases that are not exactly St Thomas Aquinas-like."
-But, Cardinal Fernández clarified, "when there are spiritual experiences of different kinds, there is no rule" ... "the person perceives the content and makes the effort to remember it and express it as best possible."
-So these messages should not be read as "a magisterial text," but one must grasp "the profound thinking" even behind some "imperfection of words."
+On the subject of the messages of the ‘Gospa’ [i.e., Lady], the Cardinal Prefect explained that some of them contain “phrases that are not exactly St Thomas Aquinas-like”.
+However, Cardinal Fernández clarified that these messages should not be read as “a magisterial text”, but one must grasp “the profound thinking” even behind some “imperfection of words”.

 The peace proposal

-The Prefect of the Doctrine of the Faith added that “we now accept these messages not as private revelations, because we do not have a certainty that they are Our Lady's messages, but we accept them only as edifying texts that can encourage a true and beautiful spiritual experience."
+The Prefect of the Dicastery for the Doctrine of the Faith added that “we now accept these messages not as private revelations, because we do not have a certainty that they are Our Lady’s messages, but we accept them only as edifying texts that can encourage a true and beautiful spiritual experience”.

 The risks